 “Rendezvous with destiny” was a phrase used by Franklin Delano Roosevelt in 1936 when he accepted the Democratic nomination to run again for the presidency.

 FDR gave a rousing speech at the Democratic National Convention; it culminated in a call to Americans to stand together against tyranny.
-The speech concluded:

 This generation of Americans has a rendezvous with destiny.

 In this world of our in other lands, there are some people, who, in times past, have lived and fought for freedom, and seem to have grown too weary to carry on the fight.

 I believe in my heart that only our success can stir their ancient hope.
 They begin to know that here in America we are waging a great and successful war.

 I accept the commission you have tendered me.
 I join with you.
-I am enlisted for the duration of the war.”
+I am enlisted for the duration of the war.

 The speech explained why Reagan had switched from the Democratic party and what his political views were; Reagan spoke about the importance of small government and explained why he saw the particular moment as so pivotal.
-The speech concluded,

 You and I have a rendezvous with destiny.